Eye94Mask/TwinsRemote/README_EN.md

-# Twins Remote Play
+# Twins Remote

 日本語版ReadMeは[こちら](https://github.com/MeuShirokuma/TwinsRemote/blob/master/README.md)

 Low-latency peer-to-peer remote play system for Windows.

-Twins Remote Play allows a host PC to stream video/audio to a remote client through the browser with very low latency.
+Twins Remote allows a host PC to stream video/audio to a remote client through the browser with very low latency.
 The client can also send controller input back to the host, allowing remote gameplay similar to Steam Remote Play Together — but without being limited to Steam games.

 ---